benwhalley/mixr/docs/03-random-effects.md

-7. Use `ranova` to test whether the random slopes were significant predictors of variance in `frequency`.
+7. Use `ranova` to test whether the random slopes improved the model